Spring Training 2023: Get Ready to Photograph Minor League Baseball

 Do Some Homework

-your local team’s website.
+Visit your local team’s website.
 Is the team affiliated with a major league team?
 As the name “farm team” implies, the majority of minor league teams are partnered with major league teams and serve as incubators for new players.
 While it makes no difference as far as photography is concerned, affiliated teams generally have better players.
-There’s always the chance that the kid you photograph today will be in the Baseball Hall of Fame a decades from now.
+There’s always the chance that the kid you photograph today will be in the Baseball Hall of Fame a couple decades from now.

 Check the rosters.
 Many teams have players or coaches who are former major leaguers, and occasionally big-time talent who are temporarily sent to a farm team on a rehabilitative assignment while recovering from an injury.
 If you’re a baseball fan, it’s fun to catch shots of current and former stars.